kanishka-gunatunga/harbour-lane-shipping/README.md

 ### inquiries

 - Stores inquiry records for uncovered postcodes
-- Links to Shopify draft orders (if created)
+- Links to Shopify orders via `shop_order_id` (when order is created on checkout)
 - Tracks customer contact info and order details
+- Note: When customer selects "Inquiry Required" ($0 shipping), Shopify creates a REAL order on checkout completion

 ## Performance Optimization